laingsimon/blog/EF-and-built-in-functions.md

 Entity Framework is a great tool, it does a really good job of doing a really difficult task.
 There are lots of ways to configure how it behaves for the user's needs too.
 Ok, I'm a fan, enough gushing about it.

-There are however times where I dispair.
+There are however times where I despair.
 Things that on the face of it should be simple and just take a lot longer than you might expect.

 Take database functions.
 There is the means to customise how it works, but with some caveats.
 Take built in functions.